aalolexx/genetic_algo_metaheuristik_fu_berlin/readme.md

 evacuation problem,
 assigning rescue
 routes from RAs to
-PRs
+RPs
 while managing clustering, capacity, and timing.
-It calculates a loss based on street overload, PR overflow, and overall duration.
+It calculates a loss based on street overload, RP overflow, and overall duration.
 The class supports outputting the solution as JSON or in a custom format given in [.../example_mh_beispiel/evacuation_result.json](data/output/example_mh_beispiel/evacuation_result.json).

 ### RepairUtils.py

-The _[RepairUtils](./metaheuristiken/genetic_mh/RepairUtils.py)_ module tries to improve/repair solutions by redistributing routes to underutilized PRs with available capacity and randomizing starting times to counter overflown street capacities.
+The _[RepairUtils](./metaheuristiken/genetic_mh/RepairUtils.py)_ module tries to improve/repair solutions by redistributing routes to underutilized RPs with available capacity and randomizing starting times to counter overflown street capacities.

 ### Route

-The _[Route](./metaheuristiken/genetic_mh/Route.py)_ class symbolized an edge between residential area and rescue area.
+The _[Route](./metaheuristiken/genetic_mh/Route.py)_ class symbolized an edge between residential area and RP.
 It carries information about the edge's length and to which cluster the route belongs to.
+The class also provides the funcionality to groupe individual people into small groups.
+This can reduce the computation time significantly but also reduce the result quality if chosen poorly, because individuals are more efficiently to manage than groups regarding street capacity and RP capacity.